2022–23 Wofford Terriers men's basketball team

 The 2022–23 Wofford Terriers men's basketball team represented Wofford College in the 2022–23 NCAA Division I men's basketball season.
-The Terriers, led by interim head coach Dwight Perry, played their home games at Jerry Richardson Indoor Stadium in Spartanburg, South Carolina as a member of the Southern Conference.
-On December 30, 4th-year head coach Jay McAuley resigned, after being on a leave of absence since December 5.
+The Terriers, led by interim head coach Dwight Perry, played their home games at Jerry Richardson Indoor Stadium in Spartanburg, South Carolina as a member of the Southern Conference (SoCon).
+They finished the season 17–16, 8–10 in SoCon play, to finish in a tie for fifth place.
+As the No. 6 seed in the SoCon tournament, they defeated UNC Greensboro in the quarterfinals before losing to Chattanooga in the semifinals.

+On December 30, 2022, fourth-year head coach Jay McAuley resigned, after being on a leave of absence since December 5.
 Assistant coach Dwight Perry served as the interim head coach for the remainder of the season.
+On March 21, 2023, the school made Perry the permanent head coach.

 Previous season

-The Terriers finished the 2021–22 season 19–13, 10–8 in SoCon play to finish in a tie for third place.
+The Terriers finished the 2021–22 season 19–13, 10–8 in SoCon play, to finish in a tie for third place.
 In the SoCon tournament, they defeated VMI in the quarterfinals, before falling to Chattanooga in the semifinals.
 They were invited to participate in The Basketball Classic, but were forced to withdraw, due to a "variety of logistical factors".